hsheth2/emask/README.md

 # EMask
 Set up email forwarders to avoid giving out your real email address.

+*Status: not finishing.
+[AnonAddy](https://github.com/anonaddy/anonaddy) does everything this intended to do.*

 ## Features (target)
 - [x] Creation of masked emails on a custom or private domain.
 - [x] Pick between auto-generated and custom email masks.